-A 2-day seminar taught by Kieran Healy, Ph.D.
+A 4-Day Remote Seminar Taught by Kieran Healy, Ph.D.

 The effective use of graphs and charts is an important way to explore data for yourself and to communicate your ideas and results to others.
 Being able to produce effective plots from data is also the best way to develop an eye for reading and understanding visualizations made by others, whether presented in academia, business, policy, or the media.